Project of the Year - Public Use

-This Award recognises the new build or refurbishment of a public use building that most effectively demonstrates high levels of user satisfaction and comfort; and delivers outstanding measured building performance, energy efficiency and reduced carbon emissions.
-Examples of buildings that would be suitable for this category include, but are not limited to, education, healthcare, and other government and local authority buildings.
+This Award recognises and celebrates the new build of a Public building that most effectively demonstrates high levels of user satisfaction and comfort while delivering outstanding measured building performance.
+Creating this type of exemplar building is demanding and the BPA recognise the work and dedication of the team.
+Examples of buildings suitable for this category include, but are not limited to: education, healthcare, leisure and other government and local authority buildings.

 Who should enter

 Clients, architects, contractors, building services engineers, quantity surveyors, consultants, property owners, land/estate owners, building occupiers, project managers, mechanical and electrical engineers.